CCA-Public/digital-archives-manual/guides/stabilization.md

 AccessData FTK Imager is a free but proprietary Windows-based disk imaging tool that forms part of the (very much not free) larger Forensics Toolkit software suite.
 At CCA we use FTK Imager to create disk images for media which Guymager is unable to image.

-Before starting to create disk images from an accession, create a folder on the Catalogers network share in which you will save your work.
+Before starting to create disk images from an accession, create a folder in the "Depot numérique" network folder in which you will save your work.

 Steps for imaging physical media with FTK Imager: